tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-I looked away from the journal with trembling fingers.

-Love, I thought.

-So that’s what fed the typewriter.
-That’s what birthed the monsters.
-Not hatred.
-Not grief.
-Not even ink.

-But love—raw, desperate, and unreciprocated.

-Alice founded the Order in 1867.
-Everyone knew that.
-She went missing in 1902.
-Nobody knew what happened to her, but most figured she killed herself.
+Christ...

+I gazed at the typewriter sitting there like some rusty ghost.

+So it wasn't ink that this thing rang on, but love.
+No wonder it wouldn't work for me.
+The Ma'am had made sure any act of love was punished in the Crooked House.

+Yet there was something about Alice's journal that I couldn't shake.
+She'd founded the Order back in 1867.
+That was common knowledge for employees.
+So was the fact that she vanished in 1902, suspected to have taken her own life.

-Yet her story felt oddly familiar.
-Like it wasn’t something I’d read—but something I’d *forgotten.*
+And yet Alice's story felt strangely familiar\*—\*like it wasn't something I'd read, but something I'd forgotten.
 The voice.
 The rhythm.
-The way her words curled like barbed wire around old wounds.
-I didn’t recognize them, but something inside me did.
+The way her words curled like barbed wire around childhood wounds.

 I looked again at the name of her monster.